 • Installation and labor fees – Approximately $210

-If you DIY the installation of your pedestal sink, you are guaranteed to spend less for it.
+If you DIY the installation, you are guaranteed to spend less for it.
 When it comes to materials, solid surfaces like marble and hardwood are the most expensive ones while stainless steel is the most affordable.
-Make sure to also consider the style and design and to think about the pedestal sink as a long-term investment in your decisions.
+Make sure to also consider the style and design and to think about the fixture as a long-term investment in your decisions.

-Some pedestal sinks even offer better support by combining both wall and floor support for the sink.
-If you need help installing a pedestal sink in your bathroom, here are simple steps you can follow.
+Some fixtures even offer better support by combining both wall and floor support.
+If you need help installing this fixture in your bathroom, here are simple steps you can follow.

-1. Gather all the necessary tools and materials before you start installing the pedestal sink, including the following:
+1. Gather all the necessary tools and materials before you start installing, including the following:

 • Pedestal sink with the faucet